 Continue like this, variable by variable, Black and Hispanic coefficients, income coefficients, education coefficients, sex of interviewee coefficients, household type, child gender, etc., paragraph after paragraph, page after page.
 This helps shed light on the morass of inputs and the challenges that have made conclusive answers so difficult, but also potentially increases the *wow* factor of your paper.
 Say that you've considered all of this and controlled for every nuance.

-5.)
-Since the reader may not be following you at this point, model the data, as any economist would, into four formulas included below.
+5) Since you may well have lost the reader by this point, model the data, as any economist would, into four easy to follow formulas, included below.

 -